denisacostaq/qli-installer/README.md

 [![Build Status](https://dev.azure.com/nelsonjchen/QLI-Installer/_apis/build/status/nelsonjchen.qli-installer?branchName=master)](https://dev.azure.com/nelsonjchen/QLI-Installer/_build/latest?definitionId=15&branchName=master)

-This is a simple script replacing the official graphical Qt installer.
+This is a simple script replacing the official online-only graphical Qt installer.
 It can automatically download prebuilt Qt binaries for any target (you're not bound to Linux binaries on Linux; you could also download iOS binaries).